kubeflow/website/content/en/docs/ibm/create-cluster.md

 +++
-title = "Create an IBM Cloud cluster or connect to an existing cluster" description = "Instructions for creating a Kubernetes cluster on IBM Cloud" weight = 5
+title = "Create or access an IBM Cloud cluster" description = "Instructions for creating or connecting to a Kubernetes cluster on IBM Cloud" weight = 5
 +++